sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules-run-time.md

 - Assigned Working Day Calendars and Non-working Day Calendars are merged to resulting days for Workflow execution by Orders.
 - Restrictions further apply and hold rules similar to [Configuration - Inventory - Calendars](/configuration-inventory-calendars):
-  - **Weekdays** specify they day of week.
+  - **Weekdays** specify the day of week.
   - **Specific Weekdays** specify relative weekdays such as the first or last Monday of a month.
   - **Specific Days** specify days of year.
   - **Month Days** specify relative days in a month, for example the first or last day of month.
-  - **Every** specifies recurring days, for example every 2nd day, every 3rd week.
+  - **Every** specifies recurring periods, for example every 2nd day, every 1st week, every 3rd month.
+This requires specifying the *Valid From* date starting from which days will be counted.
-  - **National Holidays** specify known public holidays that exclude Workflow execution.
+  - **National Holidays** specify known public holidays.
+Resulting days are not authoritative and might differ from local legislation.
-  - **Non-working Day Calendars** offer excluding further days from Non-working Day Calendars.
+  - **Non-working Day Calendars** exclude related days from Non-working Day Calendars for the current Calendar.

 *Restrictions* allow limiting the number of Calendars in use.
 Instead, of creating individual Calendars for specific rules such as the first day of month, users can apply a standard Calendar covering all days of year and can apply the desired *Restriction*.